mightora/mightora.io/content/power-automate-connectors/email-domain-checker/credentials.md

 ---
 It is free to use this connector, and no regestration is required.

-If asked please enter `free` when asked for api key and select your endpoint as `Blobr`.
+If asked for API key please enter `free` and if asked for endpoint select `RapidAPI`.